Federal Communications Commission.

 Notice; solicitation of comments.

-In this document, the Wireline Competition Bureau sought comment on the Nextel Partners Pennsylvania (Nextel Partners PA) petition.
-Nextel Partners PA seeks designation as an eligible telecommunications carrier (ETC) to receive federal universal service support for service offered in those portions of their licensed service area located in rural study areas in Pennsylvania.
+In this document, the Wireline Competition Bureau seeks comment on the NPCR, Inc. d/b/a Nextel Partners' (NEXTEL) petition.
+NEXTEL is seeking designation as an eligible telecommunications carrier (ETC) to receive federal universal service support for service offered in those portions of NEXTEL licensed service area located in rural and non-rural areas in Alabama.

 Federal Communications Commission, 445 Twelfth Street, SW., Washington, DC 20554.
 See Supplementary Information for further filing instructions.Start Further Info